equinor/terraform-baseline/README.md

 1. Create a storage account in the resource group:

     ```terraform
-    # Create a random ID suffix for resource names using the built-in random provider
+    # Create a unique suffix for resource names using the built-in random provider
     resource "random_id" "suffix" {
       byte_length = 8
     }